binance/binance-spot-api-docs/rest-api.md

 * A `Retry-After` header is sent with a 418 or 429 responses and will give the **number of seconds** required to wait, in the case of a 429, to prevent a ban, or, in the case of a 418, until the ban is over.
 * **The limits on the API are based on the IPs, not the API keys.**

-## Order Rate Limits
+## Unfilled Order Count
-* Every successful order response will contain a `X-MBX-ORDER-COUNT-(intervalNum)(intervalLetter)` header which has the current order count for the account for all order rate limiters defined.
-To monitor order count usage, refer to `GET api/v3/rateLimit/order`.
+* Every successful order response will contain a `X-MBX-ORDER-COUNT-(intervalNum)(intervalLetter)` header indicating how many orders you have placed for that interval. <br></br> To monitor this, refer to [`GET api/v3/rateLimit/order`](#query-unfilled-order-count).
-* When the order count exceeds the limit, you will receive a 429 error without the `Retry-After` header.
-Please check the Order Rate Limit rules using `GET api/v3/exchangeInfo` and wait for reactivation accordingly.
 * Rejected/unsuccessful orders are not guaranteed to have `X-MBX-ORDER-COUNT-**` headers in the response.
+* If you have exceeded this, you will receive a 429 error without the `Retry-After` header.
+* **Please note that if your orders are consistently filled by trades, you can continuously place orders on the API**.
+For more information, please see [Spot Unfilled Order Count Rules](./faqs/order_count_decrement.md).
-* **The order rate limit is counted against each account**.
+* **The number of unfilled orders is tracked for each account.**

 # Data Sources
 * The API system is asynchronous, so some delay in the response is normal and expected.